 (B) The Fire District will pay expenses associated with the EMT’s re-certifications that the employee currently has and other mandatory certifications.
 Such expenses may include transportation and travel costs, application and test fees, registration fees, etc. The Fire District will decide how many employees will be involved at any one time due to budgeting and staffing requirements.

 18.2.
 Compensation.
-Effective July 1, 2014, employees shall be compensated in accordance with the pay schedules attached to this Agreement and Marked “Appendix A” which is hereby incorporated into and made a part of this Agreement.
+Employees shall be compensated in accordance with the pay schedules attached to this Agreement and Marked “Appendix A” which is hereby incorporated into and made a part of this Agreement.

 18.3.
 Longevity.
-Longevity is compensated in accordance to the pay step schedules attached to this Agreement and marked as “Appendix A,” which is hereby incorporated into and made a part of this Agreement effective July 1, 2012.
+Longevity is compensated in accordance to the pay step schedules attached to this Agreement and marked as “Appendix A,” which is hereby incorporated into and made a part of this Agreement .

 18.4.
 Working Out of Classification.